linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 2 (pages 501-1000).md

 much at the beginning, they diverge more after the third year, and by the

  ninth year, the zero-coupon yield is nearly 100 basis points higher than that

-- f the same maturity with a coupon of 13% and selling at a premium.
+of the same maturity with a coupon of 13% and selling at a premium.

 **`Using spot rates to value a bond`** Given the spot rates, the theoretical value of a bond can be calculated by discounting a cash flow for a given